googleinterns/step/walkthroughs/week-2-server/comments-walkthrough.md

 everything works.

-After confirming that everything works, create a pull request from what you have so far, and send that to your host for a code review!
+After confirming that everything works, create a pull request from what you have so far, and send that to your advisor for a code review!

 ## Step 3: JSON